scottyschup/ruby-curriculum/language-basics/exceptions.md

 Estimated time: 45min.

-* Go back to your Mastermind, Hangman, TreeNode, and Todo list projects to harden your code, looking for places where you shuld throw exceptions, or rescue them.
+* Go back to your Mastermind, Hangman, TreeNode, and Todo list projects to harden your code, looking for places where you should throw exceptions, or rescue them.

 ## Resources